Do you think class 8 is too early to start prepping for the SAT? You may change your mind after you read what follows.

 Related Blog Post: SAT Preparation to Score 1500+

 Let us look at the advantages of starting young, say, when in class 8.

-- The other side of Math: Students who have a flair for math often do exceptionally well in entrance tests such as the EAMCET or the IIT/ JEE.
-But, it is possible and has happened in a few bizarre instances, that school math toppers and Math Olympiad winners fail to get a perfect score on the SAT Math.
+Students who have a flair for math often do exceptionally well in entrance tests such as the EAMCET or the IIT/ JEE.
+But, it is possible, and has happened in a few bizarre instances, that school math toppers and Math Olympiad winners fail to get a perfect score on the SAT Math.
 Strange; isn’t it?
 SAT math is not tough, but it is definitely circumlocutory.
-This means that the math problems are served in the English language that is layered with a lot of waffle that distracts our young math-magicians who get lost separating the chaff from the wheat, and inevitably come up with a skewed understanding of the problem at hand.
+This means that the math problems are served in the English language that is layered with a lot of waffle that distracts our young math magicians who get lost separating the chaff from the wheat, and inevitably come up with a skewed understanding of the problem at hand.
 Starting early will help students face this challenge with confidence.

-- Vocabulary in context: The Old SAT required of students to have a healthy vocabulary before they took the test.
+The Old SAT required students to have a healthy vocabulary before they took the test.
 But the new SAT with its leaning towards academic passages and knowledge, expects students to have the talent to understand simple words that are placed in exceptional contexts.
 This is a challenge in itself because the word looks ridiculously easy, but the meaning is not what it could be if examined out of context.
-The word will have the meaning that the context throws up, so vocabulary is linked with better reading skills and this, again, can be developed when one is very young.
+The word will have the meaning that the context throws up, so vocabulary is linked with better reading skills, and this, again, can be developed when one is very young.